European hamster: Behaviour

 The common hamster is a nocturnal or crepuscular species.
 It lives in a complex burrow system.
 It eats seeds, legumes, root vegetables, grasses and insects.
 It transports its food in its elastic cheek pouches to the food storage chambers.
 The storage chambers may be quite large and on average contain 2-3 kg of food, but exceptionally can be up to 65 kg.
 It hibernates between October and March.
 During this time, it wakes every five to seven days to feed from the storage chambers.
 They are usually solitary animals.

 Breeding

 The adults reach sexual maturity when they are about 43 days old and breed from early April to August.
 The gestation period is 18–20 days and the size of the litter ranges from three to 15 young, which are weaned when aged three weeks.

 Distribution and habitat

 It is typically found in low-lying farmland with soft loam or loess soils, although it may also inhabit meadows, gardens or hedges.
 It is found from Belgium and Alsace in the west, to Russia in the east, and Bulgaria in the south.
-A significant population is found in Vienna's Central Cemetery in Austria.
+A significant population is found in Vienna Central Cemetery in Austria.